 The Quartet has gone through a number of editions.
 All but one, the original, have been heavily edited by men who thought they knew better than Verdi did about what he wanted.
 Only the original 1873 edition by Ricordi of Milan expresses Verdi's intentions and it is fair to assume that he knew what he was about.
-Yet, the few who have played the work, have done so in the original but only though the interpolation of German and French violinists and editors.
+Yet, the few who have played the work, have not done so in the original but only though the interpolation of German and French violinists and editors who never knew Verdi.
 We have reprinted the original and commend it to your music stands.

 In addition to the original edition for